drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 ### 1. Executive Summary:

-The parcel delivery management system for a One Stop Parcel System and Cengal Parcel Point of University Technology Malaysia is a web-based application that will provide a streamlined and user-friendly interface for students, faculty, and staff to send and receive parcels on campus.
+The parcel delivery management system for a One Stop Parcel System of University Technology Malaysia is a web-based application that will provide a streamlined and user-friendly interface for students, faculty, and staff to send and receive parcels on campus.
 The system will include real-time tracking of parcel deliveries, integration with the university's existing student and faculty database, secure payment processing for parcel deliveries, and a notification system to inform users when a parcel has arrived.
 The system will also integrate with the university's existing security system for parcel pickup.

 The project timeline for the parcel system is estimated at 14 weeks, including requirements gathering and analysis, system design and development, and system deployment and training.